uikit/uikit-site/docs/pages/less.md

 ### Working with Less

-When working with Less files and customizing the UIkit components, have a look at the [best practices](theme.md#best-practices) that we have collected.
+When working with Less files and customizing the UIkit components, have a look at the [best practices](theme.md#best-practices) we have collected.